How to Install EPEL on Rocky Linux

 rpm -qa | grep epel-release

-Finally, reinstall the correct version following the instructions above.
+Then reinstall the correct version using the instructions earlier in this guide.

 If you need to troubleshoot package conflicts or test whether a package comes from EPEL, you can temporarily disable the repository without uninstalling it: